If you own your building, you may be sitting on untapped tax savings

 Other Benefits of Segregating Costs

 There are many other advantages to a cost-segregation study in addition to the immediate tax savings and cash-flow increase.
-Two potential side benefits to cost-segregation studies are insurance cost savings and estate planning advantages.
+Two potential side benefits to cost-segregation studies are potential property insurance cost savings and estate planning advantages.

 By providing a cost-segregation report to your insurance underwriter, the insurance company can better understand and focus on its risk, and more accurately underwrite the insurance cost.
 These potential insurance cost savings result in more money in your pocket.